Three complementary programs aim at improving grapevine health and wine quality.

 1/ Durable resistance to downy and powdery mildews:

 Breeding new grapevine varieties durably resistant to downy and powdery mildews as an alternative to the massive use of fungicides.

 2/ Virus resistance and virus vectors:

-- Development of resistance strategies to challenge GFLV, the virus responsible of fanleaf disease;
+- Development of resistance strategies to challenge GFLV, the virus responsible for fanleaf disease;

-- Identification of the factors (viral, plant and invertebrate) involved in viruses transmission by different vectors (nematodes, mealybugs and aphids).
+- Identification of the factors (viral, plant and invertebrate) involved in virus transmission by different vectors (nematodes, mealybugs and aphids).

 3/ Grapevine Secondary Metabolism